Applicant Enforcement Webinar

 - A: The applicant should request a written, certified document from the ARRESTING AGENCY that the arrest record is no longer available.
 It is uncommon for criminal COURT records to be purged.

 - Q: Is scanning all the documents and uploading them with my application the best method of submission or should I mail them to the Board?

-- A: Scanning and uploading the documents to your application is the best method.
+- A: Yes, scanning and uploading the documents to your application is the best method.
 This ensures the documents are included with your application, eliminates any possibility your documents are mishandled or misplaced in the mail process, and ensures the documents are ready for review the day the Enforcement Division is reviewing your application.

 - Q: Should I have my record expunged before applying for licensure?

-- Q: The board sends denial letters by US Mail.
+- Q: The Board sends denial letters by US Mail.
 Does this also apply to approvals?

 - A: Yes.
 Once approved, the applicant will receive a letter by US Mail with instructions to register for the NCLEX Exam.

 - Q: What can I do to best demonstrate my competence with a conviction?